robertkowalski/magnolia-cli/README.md

 To see what commands are available simply enter `mgnl` (or `mgnl -h`)

 ```
+Usage: mgnl <command> [options]

+  Commands:

+    add-availability      add component availability
+    build                 scan a node_modules folder for Magnola light modules and extract them to a directory of choice
+    create-component      create a component and optionally add availability for it
-    create-light-module   Creates a light module
+    create-light-module   create a light module
-    create-page           Creates a page template
+    create-page           create a page template
-    create-component      Creates a component
-    add-availability      Adds component availability
+    jumpstart             prepare Magnolia CMS for light dev
-    setup                 Extracts prototypes and packge.json of CLI tools so that they can be customized
+    setup                 extract prototypes and package.json of CLI tools so that they can be customized
-    jumpstart             Prepares Magnolia CMS for light dev
+    help [cmd]            display help for [cmd]

 ```

 To get help for any of the subcommands, simply enter `mgnl help <subcommand>`.
 For instance, `mgnl help create-page` will output